 - Patent practice: kinds of patent application, filing, examination, opposition, grounds, practice and procedures, grant and re-examination, amendment of patent specifications, continuation and renewal fee requirements, restoration of rights, recordal of assignments, licences, mortgages, and changes of name

 - Basic considerations of United States and European patent law

-- Applications under the Patent Cooperation Treaty, filing applications and entry of national and regional phase
+- Applications under the Patent Cooperation Treaty, filing applications, international phase and entry of national and regional phase

 - Circuit layouts legislation (Circuit Layouts Act 1989 (Cth))

 - Plant breeder's rights legislation (Plant Breeder's Rights Act 1994 (Cth))

 A student who has successfully completed this subject will:

 - Have an advanced and integrated understanding of Australian patent practice including filing, prosecution and maintenance of applications for patent protection under the Australian Patents Act 1990 (Cth) for local and overseas inventions

 - Have a clear understanding of New Zealand patent practice, and in particular a knowledge of key differences and patent prosecution strategies between New Zealand and Australia

 - Have an advanced and integrated understanding of the filing and prosecution of patent applications under the Patent Co-operation Treaty